-Copenhagen is a relatively safe city and is safer on many measures than other European or American cities.
+Copenhagen is a relatively safe city and is safer on many levels than other European or American cities.
 However, it is still a city, and you must take precautions for your own safety and security.
 Further, in a new culture, it is more challenging to correctly assess risks and read situations than at home.

 Abiding Local Laws